caseycounts4/cars/README.md

-Identifying Information:
+# Identifying Information

 Name: Casey Counts
 Student ID: 2291417
 Email: ccounts@chapman.edu
 Class: CPSC 298
+Assignment: cars.sh script

-Assignment: numbers.sh script# Application Purpose
+# Application Purpose

 This repo will contain a bash script named “cars.sh” that will help a user maintain an inventory of old cars.